shivshankardayal/full-website/books/c/source/introduction.rst

       (load "auctex.el" nil t t)
       (load "preview-latex.el" nil t t)

+You should not be copying this Emacs configuration as certain things may not work in your Emacs version.
+Rather I would advice you to read its manual and then customize accordingly.
+There is an `Emacs Wiki <http://emacswiki.org/>`_ site which you can use to learn more about different modules and extensions which you can use to gain more functionality.

+If you are looking for a simple IDE then you can use `Code::Blocks
+<http://www.codeblocks.org/>`_ which can serve as a nice starting
+point.
+However, for beginners I advice against IDEs because it hides the actual process of compilation for you and you may miss basic points which you must be knowing as a C programmer.

 Just copy paste the following program in Emacs and the Make file given after
 that: